 Settlement Mistakes to Avoid

+- Delaying action.
 Finally, a common mistake too many injured maritime workers make is waiting too long to act.
 Most federal maritime laws have a statute of limitations.
-Get your accident report in, your medical treatment and records, and decide quickly whether you need to file a claim or not.
-Again, a lawyer can help you make this choice and can ensure that you don’t miss deadlines and forfeit your right to get compensation from a settlement.
+Get your accident report, medical treatment, and records, and decide quickly whether you need to file a claim.
+Again, a lawyer can help you make this choice, ensure you don’t miss deadlines, and forfeit your right to get compensation from a settlement.

 When a Settlement Cannot Be Resolved